vervoe/api-docs/docs/02-Set-Up-and-Authentication.md

 # Using Vervoe APIs

-Vervoe APIs allow developers to request and send information to and from Vervoe.
+Vervoe APIs allow developers to request and send information to and from Vervoe. <br>
 Access to Vervoe’s API is for Enterprise customers and Partners.
 To learn more about the API solution or to set up your access please contact: [sales@vervoe.com](mailto:sales@vervoe.com).